softwaremill/jekyll-softwaremill/_posts/company/2015-04-20-gems-of-sbt.md

 You can use the `all` command and run multiple tasks.
 If possible, these tasks will be executed in parallel, for example: `all test integrationTests`.
 SBT will figure out whether these tasks are independent and can be run at the same time.

 ## Global plugins
-Some settings and plugins (like sbt-dependency-graph or sat-idea) are specific to your tools or processes.
+Some settings and plugins (like sbt-dependency-graph or sbt-idea) are specific to your tools or processes.
 Specifying them in the build configuration is not a good idea, but you can list them in `~/.sbt/0.13/plugins/plugins.sbt`.

 ## Autocompleting parser combinators
 Parsers are able to take an input stream and attempt to see if that string matches their expectations.
 If you’re writing tasks relying on user input, SBT allows you to define your own parser combinators.
 This way you can have powerful input validation and auto-completion with <tab>.